sourcegraph/learn/README.md

 ## How the site is built

 - The website consists of static content generated using [Next.js](https://nextjs.org) and hosted on [Netlify](https://www.netlify.com/).
-- The code of the website are written in TypeScript and React.
+- The website code is written in TypeScript and React.
 - The content is written in Markdown.

 ## Commands